 For plants, fungi and lichens listed in schedule 8 of the Wildlife and Countryside Act 1981 it is an offence to intentionally pick, uproot or destroy them.
 The developer may need a mitigation licence to carry out their proposed activities.

 Many plants, fungi and lichens are listed as rare and most threatened species under section 41 of the Natural Environment and Rural Communities Act (2006).
 You must have regard for the conservation of section 41 species as part of your planning decision.
 Find out more about your biodiversity duty.

 When to ask for a survey

 You should ask for a survey if distribution, habitat assessments and historical records suggest they may be present on your proposed development site.
 You can search the National Biodiversity Network Atlas by species and location.

 You must check if the ecologist is qualified and experienced to carry out surveys for plants, fungi and lichens.
-For EPS, the ecologist must hold an EPS mitigation licence if surveys cause any harm to protected plants.
+For EPS, the ecologist must hold a EPS mitigation licence if surveys cause any harm to protected plants.

-The ecologist should also follow the Biodiversity code of practice for planning and development (BS 42020:2013) available on the British Standards Institute website.
+The ecologist should also follow the biodiversity code of practice for planning and development (BS 42020:2013) available on the British Standards Institute website.
 This document may not be accessible to assistive technology.

 Assess the effect of development on protected plants, fungi or lichens